Original Medicare and Part D VS Medicare Advantage

 If you enroll in Parts A & B (Original Medicare), you will pay your Part B premium and deductible and Part D premium if you choose to enroll in Part D. You will also pay the coinsurance required by Medicare, which is generally 20% of the cost for a service.
 Many people purchase supplemental Medigap insurance to cover some of their out-of-pocket costs.

 If you enroll in a Part C (Medicare Advantage) plan, you will continue to pay your Medicare B premium, and will pay any MA premium, copays and deductibles in addition.
 There is wide variation in the costs of these plans and in the benefits they offer.
 MA plans may have lower out-of-pocket costs than Original Medicare, because they have a legal maximum limit on annual out-of-pocket costs.
 Still, limits vary by plan and can be fairly high.
-In 2015, the average out-of-pocket limit for an HMO is $4,869 and $5,250 for a local PPO.
-The maximum out-of-pocket limit is $6,700 in 2015.
+The maximum out-of-pocket limit is $6,700 in 2019.
 However, if you are enrolled in an MA plan, you cannot also have Medigap insurance.

-If you want help comparing plans and pricing, see if you qualify to speak with an Aon Retiree Health Exchange™ Benefits Advisor.
+If you want help comparing plans and pricing, see if you qualify to connect with a licensed Benefits Advisor.